oceanicsdotio/oceanics.io/README.md

 You can also use `yarn compile` to build.

+### Python

 We use `pipenv` to manage Python dependencies.
 These are found in `Pipfile` and `Pipfile.lock`.
 A new shell is activated with `pipenv shell`.
 Then:

 1. `pipenv install -e .`
 2. `pipenv install --dev`

 There must also be several environment variables active for things to work.

 These are:

 - `NEO4J_ACCESS_KEY` is the password for Neo4j instance
 - `POSTGRES_SECRETS` is comma separated strings `<username>,<password>,<cloudsqlInstance>`
 - `OBJECT_STORAGE_SECRETS` is comma separated strings `<accessKey>,<secretKey>`
 - `DARKSKY_API_KEY` is the API key for an optional weather service that will be deprecated
 - `SPACES_ACCESS_KEY`: for accessing storage
-- `SPACES_SECRET`: for accessing storage
+- `SPACES_SECRET_KEY`: for accessing storage
 - `STORAGE_ENDPOINT`: the region and host for cloud storage
 - `BUCKET_NAME`: the prefix to the storage endpoint
 - `SERVICE_NAME`: grouping of data in storage
 - `PORT`: used locally and by Google Cloud Run

 We recommend using `direnv` to manage these in `.envrc`.